-Google have over the years accumulated have been involved in many open source projects, there never been one place where you could visit to see an overview of all Google’s open source projects.
+Google has over the years accumulated and has been involved in many open source projects, there never been one place where you could visit to see an overview of all Google’s open-source projects.

-That have changed, Google recently launched a new site that brings all of Google’s open source projects under one centrally organized directory site.
+That has changed, Google recently launched a new site that brings all of Google’s open-source projects under one centrally organized directory site.

 While this new site will showcase Google’s open-source projects, the new site will provide “a look under the hood” of how Google “does” open source.